Ali Reza Tavassoli: Career

-Ali Reza Tavassoli, the founder of Liwa Fatemiyoun, is a veteran of the Abouzar Brigade, already composed of Hazaras, which fought in Iranian Kurdistan against Iraqis and Kurdish separatists during the Iran-Iraq War, from its base which was in Ramadan.
+Ali Reza Tavassoli, the founder of Liwa Fatemiyoun, was a veteran of the Abouzar Brigade, already composed of Hazaras, which fought in Iranian Kurdistan against Iraqis and Kurdish separatists during the Iran-Iraq War, from its base which was in Ramadan.

 Later, he volunteered to fight in the Afghan Civil War (1996–2001) against the Taliban.
 He had also fought in also the 2006 Lebanon War against Israel.

 During the Syrian Civil War, Tavassoli was appointed by Qasem Soleimani, the erstwhile Iranian commander of the Quds Force, as a commander of Shia volunteer fighters from Afghanistan, Iraq, Pakistan, Lebanon, Syria, and Yemen.
 In 2014, he organized Afghan Shia volunteers and formed the Fatemiyoun Brigade to protect Shia shrines in Syria, where he was known by the Arabic-language nickname Abu Hamed.

 Death

 On 28 February 2015, Tavassoli was killed during the Southern Syria offensive while fighting Jabhat al-Nusra in Daraa, south of Damascus.
 He is buried in Mashhad, Iran.